PyMVPA/PyMVPA/doc/source/tutorial_searchlight.rst

 a dataset with a single feature -- the accuracy or error rate, while :class:`~mvpa.measures.anova.OneWayAnova` returns a vector with one value per feature.
-The latter is called a :class:`~mvpa.measures.base.FeaturewiseDatasetMeasure`.
+The latter is called a :class:`~mvpa.measures.base.FeaturewiseMeasure`.
 But other than the number of features in the returned dataset there is not much of a difference.
 All measures in PyMVPA, for example, support an optional post-processing step.
 During instantiation of a measure an arbitrary mapper can be specified to be called